This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

-The following table tells you how many tablets to administer according to the weight of your dog.
+The following Apoquel for dogs dosage chart tells you how many tablets to administer according to the weight of your dog.

 |Weight Range||3.6mg Tablets||5.4mg Tablets||16mg Tablets|

 The most common side effects include vomiting, diarrhea, lethargy, and decreased appetite.
-However, these side effects are fairly rare according to study results and veterinarian feedback on their clinical experience with the drug.
+However, according to study results and veterinarian feedback on their clinical experience with the drug, these side effects are fairly rare.
 Even rarer side effects can include an increased risk of developing urinary tract infections, skin infections, and respiratory infections.

 Is there an alternative to Apoquel for dogs?
 And how does Apoquel compare to other allergy meds for dogs?
 Dogs react differently to medications, so if your pup isn’t responding well to Apoquel, your vet may try an alternative.
 We also have an entire article devoted to allergy medicine for dogs (including all-natural alternatives).